As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 The party will have to work hard to turn out voters in rural north Georgia, which could be complicated by Kemp’s uneasy relationship with Trump.

-After Trump lost the presidency, Hood noted some of those voters failed to vote in the Senate runoffs, which helped propel Warnock and Ossoff to victory.
+After Trump lost the presidency, Hood noted some of those voters did not vote in the Senate runoffs, which helped propel Warnock and Ossoff to victory.

-“A majority of Republicans in this state still believe the 2020 election was won by fraud,” said Hood, who conducts many of his polls in conjunction with the Atlanta Journal Constitution.
+“A majority of Republicans in this state still believe the 2020 election was won by fraud,” said Hood, who conducts many of his polls in conjunction with the Atlanta Journal-Constitution.
 “If you believe that, are you less likely to turn out next year?
 I don’t know the answer to that, but that could be the linchpin to whether Republicans can hold ground.”

 'There's still a sense of possibility'